raymondberg/recipes/regional/tater-tot-hotdish.md

   * Heat oil in a 12-inch cast-iron skillet over medium heat.
 Sauté onions and garlic with salt and pepper until soft.
   * Add vegan sausage and cook until lightly browned.
   * Stir in mushrooms and cook until softened.
 Add sage/thyme and flour, stirring for 2 minutes.
-  * Add frozen veggies, mix well, then pour in nondairy milk.
+  * Add frozen veggies fand flour, mix well, then pour in nondairy milk.
 Cook until just boiling.
 Adjust salt and pepper.
   * **Optional: Cool**
     * Transfer the filling to a baking pan.
 Cover and refrigerate if preparing in advance.
     * If you take this path, the cast iron could be replaced with a non-stick skillet